 The Supplemental Studies in Public Policy (SSPP) program is a 10-credit course sequence for students outside of the BA program in Public Policy.
-This is currently only available to undergraduate students in the School of Information, the School of Public Health, or the Ross School of Business.
+This was currently only available to undergraduate students in the School of Information, the School of Public Health, or the Ross School of Business.
 This program provides an opportunity to acquire a formal specialization in the fundamental and broadly applicable skills of policy analysis, as well as appreciation of key methods and skills necessary to analyze critical social problems.

 Students currently enrolled in the University of Michigan – Ann Arbor School of Information, School of Public Health, and Ross School of Business are eligible to complete the SSPP program.